 Alternatively, you could both sit at the mirror and apply make-up simultaneously.
 Try using a remote trigger, or if you have a time-lapse function on your camera use that to capture some fun moments.

-Things you could do: Alternatively try putting each other’s make up on, brushing one another’s hair, dance around the room in your robes, slice some cucumbers and be silly with face masks, read magazines, drink tea, eat cake!
+Try putting each other’s make-up on, brushing one another’s hair, dance around the room in your robes, slice some cucumbers and be silly with face masks, read magazines, drink tea, eat cake!
 Treat yourself!

 Of course, if you were a dab hand with a sewing machine, are willing to put the work in, and have been inspired by The Sound of Music ‘curtain gate’ then a photoshoot like this might work for you.